The Four “I ….. You” statements that can change your life

 I Am Sorry I Hurt You.

 What feels worse than hurting someone?
 I am sure nearly all of us would agree that we would rather hurt ourselves than hurt someone else.
-Then why do we do it so often (well, I know I do)?
-I guess, but I could use help here, it’s because we only know our own experience and as we communicate to others from our experience we are bound to “get things wrong”.
+Then why do we do it so often?
+I could use help here, but, maybe it’s because we only know our own experience and when we communicate to others from our experience we are bound to “get things wrong”.
 Those things we get wrong are what can hurt others.
 I would argue we almost never intend to hurt anyone – it just happens because we are human and as much as we try, we aren’t able to completely see through someone else’s eyes.

 Recognizing you hurt someone, even when you didn’t intend to or even when you don’t understand why, is an important step in accepting others and affirming they are individuals with feelings and thoughts different from yours.